 Pressure Cooker Butternut Squash Soup

-- Curry powder, dried ginger and dried thyme.
+- Seasonings: Onion, broth, curry powder, dried ginger and dried thyme.

 How to Make Butternut Squash Soup in Instant Pot

-Yes, you can cut butternut squash soup recipe ingredients in half to fit into 3 quart Instant Pot.
-But keep same cooking time – 10 minutes.
+- Cut recipe in half (3 quart Instant Pot): But keep same cooking time – 10 minutes.

-Yes, you can make this healthy butternut squash soup on your stove.
+- No Instant Pot?
+Make this healthy butternut squash soup on the stove.

 I absolutely loved-loved adding a hint of curry powder to butternut squash soup.
 Here are more delicious variations:

-- Add shredded chicken for a complete meal.
+- Protein: Add shredded chicken for a complete meal.

-- Try apple cider instead of vegetable broth.
+- Apple cider: Try apple cider instead of vegetable broth.

-- Cook with 1/2 cup red or green lentils.
+- Add lentils: Cook with 1/2 cup red or green lentils.

 - Instant Pot split pea soup